Anti-Hamas insurgency in the Gaza Strip: July

 On 6 July, Abu Shabab admitted that the Popular Forces had Israeli backing, a month after Israel first revealed it was supporting the group.

-On 27 July, a new Hamas affiliated unit, the "Rad'a Force", executed six Popular Forces militants in Khan Yunis.
-The group denied any of its members had been attacked.
+On 27 July, a new Gaza Interior Ministry-affiliated unit, the "Rad'a Force", executed six Popular Forces militants in Khan Yunis.
+The Popular Forces denied any of its members had been attacked.

 August

-The Counter-Terrorism Strike Force (CSF), which is reportedly linked to the IDF and the Shin Bet, declared its formation on 21 August 2025, stating it aims to combat the "repression and terrorism practiced by Hamas".
-It is based in the village of Kizan al-Najjar, just south of Khan Yunis.
-The CSF and the Popular Forces are reportedly in contact with one another but work independently.
+By August, Issam Nabahin posted another video on Facebook in a room with a PKM machine gun, stating that he was back in Popular Forces-controlled eastern Rafah after escaping Hamas custody.

 September

 On 21 September, a Palestinian official said that Hamas-led authorities have executed three men who allegedly had ties with Abu Shabab after they were accused of collaborating with Israel.
 The execution took place on a street outside of Al-Shifa Hospital in Gaza City.

 On 28 September, a Popular Forces operative was executed by Hamas forces.

 October

 Following the ceasefire in the Gaza Strip on 10 October, Hamas forces began killing and arresting members of rival armed groups, including the Popular Forces, throughout the territory.
 Hamas forces redeployed in Jabalia and its refugee camp, where they reportedly launched a violent crackdown on the local militia led by Ashraf al-Mansi, which reportedly operates as part of the Popular Forces.
+As of October, Several Fatah-affiliated groups were operating against Hamas in Gaza, namely the Counter-Terrorism Strike Force, the Shuja'iyya Popular Defense Forces, and the Khanidak clan and Al-Mujaida clan.

+On 10 October, Hamas executed multiple individuals of the Doghmush clan, who were affiliated to the Popular Forces, on Omar al-Mukhtar Street in the Sabra neighbourhood of Gaza City.
+This led to violent clashes and confrontations between security forces of the Hamas-led government and Doghmush clansmen.
+On the same day the Abu Werda clan clashed with Hamas forces near the Port of Gaza on 10 October 2025; the battle left three Hamas fighters and two clan members dead, as well as dozens wounded.
+The violence didn't die down until mid-to-late October, by which point the elders of the clan had dissociated itself with members of the clan who were involved in the clashes.

+On 12 October, the Al-Mujaida clan agreed to hand over its weapons to Hamas, and affirmed support for them in combating "security chaos".
+This pledge reportedly came about due to the October 2025 Hamas raid in Khan Yunis, which occurred during Israel's 2025 Khan Yunis offensive, having effectively "decimated" the Al-Mujaida clan into submission.

 On 13 October, Hamas forces publicly executed Ahmad Zidan al-Tarabin, reportedly responsible for recruiting agents for the Popular Forces.

 On 14 October, the al-Mansi group released a video where he denied that a Hamas crackdown had taken place, announced that his group managed to take control of several areas in northern Gaza, and warned Hamas forces against approaching their territories.